 AI can transform how your communications team operates.
 But only if someone teaches them to use it for the work they actually do: leadership messaging, change management, town halls, internal podcasts, and the hundred other formats that hold your organization together.
+Microsoft's 2026 Work Trend Index draws the line between AI adoption and AI absorption.
+Adoption is installing the tools.
+Absorption is redesigning how work gets done.
+These programs are built for absorption.

 Every major AI training provider built their programs for the same audience: developers, sales teams, and IT departments.
 The result?
 Your communications team got the same training as your engineering team.
 And it didn't stick, because the problems are completely different.